We are in the midst of a global health crisis

 Birth Trauma Ontario serves as an advocate for birthing families and professionals that are working for systemic change.
-We serve to elevate the voices of parents when they are unable to have their voices heard.
+We serve to elevate the voices of women when they are unable to have their voices heard.
 We act to bring awareness to this global health crisis by giving a platform for parents to share their experiences and to offer resources for parents and professionals to better understand the causes and the solutions for birth trauma.

 Parents need connection

-One of the consequences of trauma is that the new parent becomes isolated and avoids interactions with parents who had a healthy experience.
+One of the consequences of trauma is that the new mother becomes isolated and avoids interactions with others who had a healthy experience.
 Too often they are told that their experience just wasn’t that bad, that all that matters is a healthy baby, that they are being dramatic, that women used to die, that they should be grateful for what happened, or that they put their experience ahead of their baby.
 All these messages remind them that they don’t matter.
 In spite of all these negative messages, research confirms that trauma is not due to mothers’ unrealistic expectations.
-In fact, mothers today have fairly low expectations for their births.
+In fact, women today have fairly low expectations for their births.
 They just wanted to be treated with dignity.

 Birth Trauma Ontario was birthed in Waterloo Region, Ontario in 2013 in response to the experiences of birthing families.
 Parents were struggling with the memories and the effects of their traumatic birth experience and were looking for connection, validation, and a way forward.
 This organisation was created to help traumatised mothers to connect with one another so that their journey to wellness wasn’t so lonely.
 It was an opportunity for mothers to gain insight into their circumstances and learn new options for wellness and for birthing after trauma.
-These parents asked for an advocate to help raise awareness regarding the issue of disrespectful care in maternity services and the lack of postpartum support for struggling parents.
+These mothers asked for an advocate to help raise awareness regarding the issue of disrespectful care in maternity services and the lack of postpartum support for struggling parents.